Elvis Andrus Player Props: White Sox vs. Angels

-Elvis Andrus -- with a slugging percentage of .353 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Jaime Barria on the hill, on June 28 at 9:38 PM ET.
+Elvis Andrus -- with a slugging percentage of .353 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Patrick Sandoval on the mound, on June 29 at 4:07 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Angels.
+In his most recent game he had a hitless showing (0-for-3) against the Angels.

 Elvis Andrus Game Info & Props vs. the Angels